skttl/umbraco-fulltextsearch8/docs/developers-guide.md

 `SetCulture(string culture)`
 This is used to define which culture to search in.
 You should probably always set this, but it might work without it, in invariant sites.

+`AddAllowedContentTypes(string[] aliases)` or `AddAllowedContentType(string alias)`
+Adds Content Type aliases to the list of allowed Content Types, in order to limit the search to nodes of the specified Content Type Aliases.
+By default, nodes of all Content Types (except the ones that are disallowed) will be searched.

+`RemoveAllowedContentTypes(string[] aliases)` or `RemoveAllowedContentType(string alias)`
+Removes Content Type aliases from the list of allowed Content Types.

 ## The dashboard
 A dashboard is added to the Settings section of Umbraco, where you can reindex all nodes at once.
 I want to revamp this dashboard, and if you have any inputs, feel free to voice your opinion in this [issue](https://github.com/skttl/umbraco-fulltextsearch8/issues/37)